Brandy: History

 To shorten these several distillations, which were long and troublesome, a chemical instrument was invented that reduced them to a single distillation.
 A portion was ignited to test the purity of the rectified spirit of wine.
 The liquor was good if a fire consumed the entire contents without leaving any impurities behind.
 Another, better test involved putting a little gunpowder in the bottom of the spirit.
 The liquor was good if the gunpowder could ignite after the spirit was consumed by fire.
 (Hence the modern "proof" to describe alcohol content.)

 As most brandies have been distilled from grapes, the regions of the world producing excellent brandies have roughly paralleled those areas producing grapes for viniculture.
-At the end of the 19th century, the western European markets, including by extension their overseas empires, were dominated by French and Spanish brandies and eastern Europe was dominated by brandies from the Black Sea region, including Bulgaria, the Crimea, and Georgia.
+At the end of the 19th century, the western European markets, including by extension their overseas empires, were dominated by French and Spanish brandies and eastern Europe was dominated by brandies from the Black Sea region, including Bulgaria, the Crimea, Georgia and Armenia.
+In 1877, the Ararat brandy brand was established in Yerevan, Armenia.
+It became one of the top brandy brands over time and during the Yalta Conference, Winston Churchill was so impressed with the Armenian brandy Dvin given to him by Joseph Stalin that he asked for several cases of it to be sent to him each year.
+Reportedly 400 bottles of Dvin were shipped to Churchill annually.
 In 1884, David Sarajishvili founded a brandy factory in Tbilisi, Georgia, a crossroads for Turkish, Central Asian, and Persian trade routes and a part of the Russian Empire at the time.